pelias/query/README.md

-Elasticsearch geospatial and liguistic matching queries used by Pelias.
+Elasticsearch geospatial and linguistic matching queries used by Pelias.

 ## Installation